-Miggy: Can you take me back to the day you knew your son was diagnosed with CAS?
+Miggy: When did you first learn that Wyatt had this condition?
 Do you remember how you felt?
 Can you compare those first thoughts and feelings with how you feel now?

-Miggy: Explain how Ryder’s specific special need affects your day-to-day life?
+Miggy: Explain how Wyatt's needs affect your day-to-day life.

-Miggy: What are the biggest worries you face for Ryder?
+Miggy: What are the biggest worries you face for Wyatt?

 Miggy: Now for a lighter question, I’m a big believer in seeing the humor in life and learning to laugh, so have you ever had any funny conversations/moments you never imagined due to your special needs situations?

-Miggy: How can people best approach or respond to Ryder?
+Miggy: How can people best approach or respond to Wyatt?
 Is there something you wish other people knew so as to avoid awkward or hurtful situations?

-Miggy: What is the biggest lesson you’ve learned since becoming Ryder's mom?
+Miggy: What is the biggest lesson you’ve learned since becoming Wyatt's mom?

-If you or someone you know would like to be part of the special needs spotlight please email me at thislittlemiggy at gmail dot com.
+As always if you or someone you know would like to participate in the special needs spotlight please email me, or have them email me directly, at thislittlemiggy at gmail dot com.